David-Worboys/Black-DVD-Archiver/README.md

 The edit list panel displays the list of edit points for the selected video clip.
 The user may also enter a clip name

+* _Visible To_ These two radio buttons determine the visibility of the edit list
+  * _All Projects_ The edit list is visible to all projects
+  * _This Project Only_ The edit list is visible to only this project.
+  * **Note: Once a file is cut it is owned by the selected Project, and the edit list selects _This Project Only_ and the _Visible To_ radio buttons become greyed out and un-selectable**
 * _Select All_ - Checking this selects all the edit points in the grid.
 Unchecking deselects all the edit points in te grid
-* _'To Cut' Bar Graph_ -  On the top right a bar graph indicates the percentage of files 'To Cut' during the file cutting process.
+* _To Cut_ Bar Graph -  On the top right a bar graph indicates the percentage of files 'To Cut' during the file cutting process.
 The cutting process starts at 100% and counts down to 0%
   * The cutting process can be slow on lower end machines, as frame accurate cutting of compressed video files, like H265, H264 and MPEG2, requires additional file analysis.
+  * The cutting process can be slow on video files that are Hi-Definition or are minimally compressed (e.g. DV, FFV1) as file sizes are so large
   * Compressed video files must have closed GOPS (Group of Pictures) for a frame accurate cut.
 * _Clip Name_ - Double-clicking in this field allows the user to enter a clip name
   * This is of most use if the video is to be cut into multiple clips